- Both Belgian malinois and German shepherds were originally bred for herding and have similar coloration patterns.

 The Belgian Malinois and the German Shepherd have been confused for far too long.
 Despite their history as herding dogs and their similar coloring, so many physical and behavioral differences separate the pups.
 Finding the right one as a pet or even a working dog can be a task in and of itself but understanding what you’re in for can make a big difference.

 Do you know how to tell the two breeds apart?
-Which one has more triangular ears?
-Which one is a better family dog?
 Let’s find out!

 Comparing Belgian Malinois vs German Shepherd